North Adelaide Golf Course

-North Adelaide Golf Course is a 54 hole golf course in Adelaide, South Australia.
+North Adelaide Golf Course is a golf course in Adelaide, South Australia.
 The golf course is situated in the park lands which surround the City of Adelaide.
-The course consists of three courses, the Par 69 North Course, the Par 71 South Course, and an 18 hole Par 3 course.
-The North Adelaide Golf Course is perhaps the only golf course of its size to be located only a kilometre away from the business heart of a capital city.
+The site consists of three courses: a North course, South course, and an 18 hole Par 3 course.

 History

-Golf has a long history in the Adelaide park lands, stretching back to 1870, 34 years after the European settlement of Adelaide.
 Before 1870, there is no known record of golf having been played in South Australia.
 Sir James Fergusson was appointed as governor of South Australia in 1868, and upon his arrival in Adelaide in 1869 set about establishing Adelaide's first golf club with David Murray and several other men.
 This golf club played its inaugural game of golf on 15 May 1870, with two rounds of a seven-hole course in what is now Park 16 (Victoria Park / Pakapakanthi) of the Adelaide park lands.
 A nine-hole course was briefly established, but ultimately this early golf club was to be short lived, becoming defunct around 1876 following the departure of Governor Fergusson in 1873.

 The North Adelaide Golf Club was formed in 1890 by William Pope and a group of professional men who lived in North Adelaide and the surrounding areas.
 This club played on a nine-hole course established at Montefiore Hill in modern-day Park 27 (Bonython Park / Tulya Wardli) of the Adelaide park lands.
 Cows, which had the run of the park lands at the time, were a frequent hazard on this early course.
 Fences were erected around the greens to prevent damage from grazing cattle, and local rules allowed golfers to take a mulligan if the fencing interfered with a shot.
 Players were also permitted to lift their ball from cow pats without incurring a penalty stroke.

-In 1905 the North Adelaide Golf Course was officially opened as a municipal course.
+In 1905, the North Adelaide Golf Course was officially opened as a municipal course.
 In 1921 the Adelaide City Council took over the original 9-hole course, extending it to 18-holes and creating the second public course of its kind in Australia (after Moore Park in Sydney).
 In 1950, holes on the existing course were reshuffled as the second 18-hole course was constructed in modern-day Park 1 (Possum Park / Pirltawardli).
 In 1959 the names of the courses were changed from No.1 and No.2 to North and South, respectively.
 In 1960 the 18 hole Par 3 course was opened as the first of its kind in Australia.
 Several holes have been realigned in the intervening years, and club membership waxed and waned.
 In 2005 the North Adelaide Golf Club celebrated its 100th year as a municipal golf club.